 All girls are encouraged to research for an EPQ.
 This is a qualification equivalent to an AS level and it is very highly regarded by universities.
 The girls develop and apply many skills: decision-making; problem-solving; initiative and enterprise; critical-thinking; analytical and evaluation and presentation.
 All Sixth Formers who have completed the EPQ Qualification at Priory 6 have achieved A* or A grades.
 Recent successful EPQ titles include;

-Our most able students have the opportunity to attend Oxbridge group sessions.
+Our most able students have the opportunity to attend Oxbridge group sessions with Mrs MacLennan, our Oxbridge Coordinator.
 These are often broadly faculty-based, but also challenge the girls on a wide range of topics to stimulate their intellectual curiosity and discovery.
 Its aim is to develop our students’ confidence in discussing eclectic issues well beyond the scope of the curriculum.
 This encourages independent thinking and supports interview practice and application to prestigious universities.